 The first section one made it again legal to import, produce, and sell beverage alcohol.
 The second section gave the states authority to regulate these beverages.
 The federal government did, however, retain the authority to tax alcohol.
 And it soon asserted regulatory authority at the national level.

 The government first regulated alcohol largely through the Bureau of Alcohol, Tobacco, and Firearms.
 It was part of the Department of the Treasury.
 The Bureau’s functions included issuing business permits to importers, warehouses, manufacturers, and wholesalers.
 It also interdicted illicit alcohol.
-Finally, it regulated labeling and advertising of alcohol beverages.14 The Alcohol and Tobacco Tax and Trade Bureau (TTB) now performs those functions.
+And it regulated labeling and advertising of alcohol.14 The Alcohol and Tobacco Tax and Trade Bureau (TTB) now performs those functions.

 Upon repeal of national prohibition, 18 states continued prohibition at the state level.
 The last state, Mississippi, finally dropped it in 1966.
 Almost two-thirds of all states adopted some form of local option.
 That enabled residents in political subdivisions to vote for or against local prohibition.
 Therefore, despite the repeal of prohibition at the national level, 38% of the nation’s population still lived under prohibition.15

 Currently, about one-third of all states have the control or state monopoly system.
-That is, in which state government operates all alcohol beverage sales.
+That is, in which state government operates alcohol sales.
 The rest of the states use the license system.
-In these, the state licenses and regulates all wholesalers and retailers.
+In these, the state licenses and regulates all wholesalers and retailers

 The confusion and warped attitudes engendered by this long and bitter struggle [over prohibition] have not disappeared.
 National prohibition is dead, but the movement is still with us under different names.
 The fifty states have varied and even conflicting laws.
 For example, in one state food must be served in the same place as liquor, while in an adjoining state not one but two walls must separate food from liquor.
 A few counties in local-option states are legally dry.
 Attitudes toward law and authority still suffer as an aftermath.
 Drinking and drunkenness are still equated by some, with moralistic implications ….16